L (SEPTA Metro): 20th century

 The original subway tunnel from Philadelphia City Hall to the portal at 23rd Street, as well as the bridge to carry the line across the Schuylkill River, just north of Market Street, were built from April 1903 to August 1905.
 Construction on the Market Street Elevated west from this point began In April 1904, and the line opened on March 4, 1907, from 69th Street Terminal to a loop around Philadelphia City Hall at 15th Street.
 The line was elevated west of the river and underground east of the river.
 The tunnel was also used by streetcar lines, now SEPTA's T lines, that entered the line just east of the river and turned around at the City Hall loop.
 Philadelphia was unusual in that the construction of its initial downtown subway was undertaken using Philadelphia Rapid Transit Co.
 (PRT) private capital with no contribution from public funds.

-Extensions took the subway east to 2nd Street on August 3, 1908, and via a portal at 2nd street and several elevated curves it reached the Delaware River between Market Street and Chestnut Street on September 7, 1908.
+Extensions took the subway east to 2nd Street on August 3, 1908, and via a portal at Front and Market Streets and several elevated curves near Front and Arch Streets, it reached the Delaware River between Market Street and Chestnut Street on September 7, 1908.
 The Delaware Avenue Elevated (also called the Ferry Line, because of the multiple ferries across the river) opened on October 4, 1908, as a further extension south along the river to South Street.
 The only two stations on this extension were Market–Chestnut and South Street.